34 Out Of 80

 Beyond the Numbers: Understanding Proportions

 While the percentage provides a concise summary, understanding the underlying proportion is equally important.
-The ratio 34:80 can be simplified by finding the greatest common divisor (GCD).
-In this case, the GCD of 34 and 80 is 2.
-Simplifying the ratio, we get 17:40.
+Which means simplifying the ratio, we get 17:40.
 This simplified ratio reveals the fundamental relationship between the achieved score and the total possible score.
+In practice, in this case, the GCD of 34 and 80 is 2.
+Here's the thing — the ratio 34:80 can be simplified by finding the greatest common divisor (GCD).
 For every 40 possible points, 17 were achieved.
 This simplification makes it easier to visualize and comprehend the proportion.

 Practical Applications: Real-World Examples